samuelematias/TripPlanner/README.md

 <br/>

-> Note: Will this app be made available in-store (Apple Store/ Play Store) 🤔 ? perhaps in the near future, after some improvement 👨‍💻.
+> Note: Will this app be made available in-store (Apple Store/ Play Store) 🤔 ? perhaps... in the near future (After some improvement, off course 👨‍💻) !

 <br/>